Handbook for Room 102-Please read to the end.

 For any changes in transportation, use PickUp Patrol, as per school policy.

 We will follow the transportation written on the enrollment sheet.
 If transportation changes, it must be indicated in Pick up Patrol.
-This includes any recreation activities.
+This includes any recreation activities and enrichment activities.

 Daily ScheduleOur daily schedule includes readers workshop, writers workshop, literacy centers, math, social studies and/or science, social skills instruction, free choice time, and brain breaks.
 Additionally children will have lunch, recess, and related arts in music, art, PE, and library.